Battle of Heraklion: Seaborne contingent

 Wary of the Allied naval patrols, the German convoys had spent the night in the vicinity of Milos.
 At first light on the 21st they headed south.
 Student had asked Admiral Karlgeorg Schuster to divert the Heraklion-bound convoy to Maleme, in keeping with his new concentration on the latter.
 The caiques moved at around 6 kn and the impressed Greek crews were suspected of not getting the best out of their vessels.
 At 10:00 the convoy was ordered back to Milos due to inaccurate reports of Allied ships in the area; this order was subsequently cancelled, reinstated and cancelled again.
 Aware of the convoy's progress due to Ultra signals intercepts the Allies sent a squadron through the Kythira Strait to the west of Crete.
 This was Force D, consisting of the cruisers HMS Ajax, HMS Orion and HMS Dido, and three destroyers commanded by Rear Admiral Irvine Glennie.
 They were unsuccessfully dive bombed as they entered the Aegean and intercepted the 1st Motor Sailing Flotilla at about 22:30.
-The British attacked the head of the by now scattered convoy, harried by the Italian torpedo boat Lupo, which was hit repeatedly and driven off.
+The British squadron attacked the head of the by now scattered convoy, harried by the Italian torpedo boat Lupo, which was hit repeatedly and driven off.
 Believing that they had destroyed the convoy, the British ships withdrew.
-In fact many caiques escaped in the confusion, although according to the 5th Mountain Division's commander the battalion was destroyed as a fighting unit.
+In fact many caiques escaped in the confusion.
+A total of 297 German soldiers from a force of 2,000 were killed.
+The diminished II/85 was later airlifted into Crete and by the evening of 23 May they were fighting against the New Zealand 5 Brigade at Galatas.

 Reports of this setback caused the recall of the 2nd Motor Sailing Flotilla, but these orders did not reach it until 09:30 on the 22nd.
 Meanwhile, Force C, reinforced by the anti-aircraft cruiser HMS Carlisle, had re-entered the Aegean the previous night to patrol off Heraklion.
 Not finding any shipping the squadron searched to the west and intercepted the main escort of the 2nd Motor Sailing Flotilla, the Italian torpedo boat Sagittario, at 10:10 and approximately 25 mi off Milos.
-After a brief attack had scattered the convoy, King, knowing that his ships were low on anti-aircraft ammunition and feeling that he had achieved his main objective, ordered Force C to withdraw.
-As it headed south Naiad was badly damaged and Carlisle set on fire by German bombers.

 Eventually, the 2nd Motor Sailing Flotilla and its escort managed to slip away undamaged.
 King's warships, despite their failure to destroy the German troop transports, had succeeded in forcing the Axis to abort the landing by their mere presence at sea.
 King, knowing that his ships were low on anti-aircraft ammunition and feeling that he had achieved his main objective, ordered Force C to withdraw.
 As it headed south Naiad was badly damaged and Carlisle set on fire by German bombers.
 Admiral Cunningham later criticised King, saying that the safest place during the air attack was amongst the flotilla of caïques.